 NSBF's senior lending team has focused on making smaller loans, approximately \$1,000,000 or less, with a goal of maintaining a diversified pool of loans that are dispersed both geographically and among industries, which we believe can limit NSBF's exposure to regional and industry-specific economic downturns.
 NSBF supports its lending activities with lines of credit for the unguaranteed and guaranteed portions of SBA 7(a) Loans.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital Resources - Capital One Facility" in our most recent Annual Report on Form 10-K, as well as in any of our subsequent SEC filings, for more information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital Resources - Capital One Facility" in our most recent Annual Report on Form 10-K, our most recent Quarterly Report on Form 10-Q, as well as in any of our subsequent SEC filings, for more information.